Hinduwebsite.com

 The Spread of Vedism

-Certain political upheavals or climatic changes such as the drying up of the river Saraswathi, forced the group to migrate to other parts of subcontinent and seek the patronage of new rulers belonging to diverse traditions.
-This necessitated certain compromises within their own tradition, adjustments with other traditions and introduction of new rules of social conduct and caste divisions to preserve the purity of each lineage and the secrecy and purity of their unique tradition.
-They enforced these rules with the help of the rulers whom they served and whose confidence they gained.
+Subsequently, political and climatic changes such as the drying up of the river Saraswathi, would have forced some group to proactively migrate to other parts of subcontinent and seek the patronage of new rulers belonging to other cultural groups and traditions.
+It might have led to adjustments and compromises within their own tradition, reconciliation with other traditions and introduction of new rules to govern the social conduct and caste divisions.

 Foot Notes